-The Aviation cocktail is smooth, flowery, assertive, yet sweet.
+The Aviation is smooth, flowery, assertive, yet sweet.
 Like nothing you’ve ever tasted—so I honestly don’t know what to compare it to.
 The key ingredient is Luxardo, maraschino liqueur.
 It adds a very subtle boozy, cherry finish.
-It’s worth picking up because it appears in so many other classic cocktails.
-If you don’t believe me, you can read a whole host of cocktails here.
+It’s worth picking up because it appears in so many other classic craft cocktails.
+If you don’t believe me, you can read a few others here.

 Give the Aviation a shot and see if you sink or soar.
 It’s one of those cocktails, Patty and I can both agree on.
-I’m whiskey, she’s fruity, this one is right down the middle and sure to be a crowd-pleaser.
+This one is right down the middle and sure to be a crowd-pleaser.

 - 1 1/2 ounces gin